81218wbh/testGithub123/README.md

 3. do some changes and commit [81218wbh]

 4. send a pull request [81218wbh]

-5. make some comments
+5. make some comments && I have make the changes[81218wbh]

 6. do a merge